Quodatum/file-walker/README.md

-Also testing the performance of the built-in file module against a Java `SimpleFileVisitor` implementation. https://docs.oracle.com/javase/7/docs/api/java/nio/file/SimpleFileVisitor.html The result depend a lot on the environment.
-Results are of 0.2.8 accessing a folder tree containing 25,000 files across a LAN.
+Also testing the performance of the built-in file module against a Java `SimpleFileVisitor` implementation. https://docs.oracle.com/javase/7/docs/api/java/nio/file/SimpleFileVisitor.html The result depends a lot on the environment.
+Results listing a folder tree containing 25,000 files across a LAN.
+With version 0.2.8.
+Apart part the ,strange but repeatable, ReadyNAS xq result there is no significant performance gain from the Java implementation.

 ### Velvet - ReadyNAS server
 ````